 Today most of us do not know what questions to ask or we are afraid to ask questions of our physicians, even though our lives are involved.
 Most of us would not think of dealing that way with a plumber or a carpenter who is working on our houses.
-We must now develop together the knowledge and hence the confidence to ask questions and criticize our doctors.
+We must now develop together the knowl-